jtheisen/reconciler/readme.md

 related entity that is now no longer related.
 This is useful, for example, in the sample in the teaser where we want to insert new tag entities when they are needed but don't want to remove them as they may be shared by other entities.

+## Roadmap

+There are a number of exiting features that would make this library much more useful.
+See [this document](ideas.md) for further information.